CleanroomMC/TemplateDevEnvKt/README.md

-## TemplateDevEnv
+## TemplateDevEnv for Kotlin

-Template workspace for modding Minecraft 1.12.2.
+Template workspace for modding Minecraft 1.12.2 in Kotlin.
 Licensed under MIT, it is made for public use.

 This template currently utilizies **Gradle 8.1.1** + **[RetroFuturaGradle](https://github.com/GTNewHorizons/RetroFuturaGradle) 1.3.27** + **Forge 14.23.5.2847**.